-All Trustees, including the Chairman, met the above requirements during the scheme year as explained below, and so were (and still are) nonaffiliated.
-All Trustees were appointed through an OTP.
-None of the Trustees is (or has in the last five years been) a director, manager, partner or employee of any undertaking which provides advisory, administration, investment or other services for the ITB Pension Funds, or any undertaking which is connected to a service provider.
-Furthermore, none of the Trustees receive any payment or benefit from any undertaking which provides advisory, administration, investment or other services for the ITB Pension Funds, or any undertaking which is connected to a service provider.
-Neither do any of the Trustees have any obligations to any such service provider that conflict with their obligations as a Trustee.
+All Trustee Directors have been appointed through an OTP.

+- None of the Trustee Directors is (or has in the last five years been) a director, manager, partner or employee of any undertaking which provides advisory, administration, investment or other services for the ITB Pension Funds, or any undertaking which is connected to a service provider. - None of the Trustee Directors receive any payment or benefit from any undertaking which provides advisory, administration, investment, or other services for the ITB Pension Funds, or any undertaking which is connected to a service provider.
+Neither do any of the Trustee Directors have any obligations to any such service provider that conflict with their obligations as a Trustee Director. - None of the Trustee Directors has (since the 2015 Regulations came into force) served for more than 10 years, with no single period in office being more than 5 years.